-Details: Most Gyokuro is grown in Uji, half an hour south the former Imperial capital of Kyoto.
-To service the demands of the Emperor and other members of the aristocracy, there were large tea fields and many tea factories built around Kyoto.
-It was in the twilight of the Edo era that shade grown teas were commercialized.
-Tsuyoshi's family has made and sold tea to the Emperor and his associates since the 1660's, so he knows something about tea.
-That is why we are pleased to offer this extra special (and expensive) tea.
+Most Gyokuro are grown in Uji, 30 minutes south of the former imperial capital of Kyoto.
+To meet the demands of the Emperor and other members of the aristocracy, there were large tea fields and many tea factories built around Kyoto.
+It was in the twilight of the Edo era that shade-grown teas were commercialized.